aiQA012/CollabCoder/index.md

 **Coding using the Codebook**

-3. Mark up the remaining two documents (~20 minutes).
+3. Mark up the remaining one document (~20 minutes).
 4. Answer the following questions (~10 minutes):
    - Do you think the final result achieved the original purpose (summarize the good qualities of interviewees)?
    - During the labeling process, what are the difficulties when you label individually?
 What is the most difficult part in the collaboration between each other?